Fourth Presbyterian Church supports mission outreach efforts in our world and in our city (jump down to urban mission programs).

 Helping Africans achieve a better quality of life

-Fourth Presbyterian Church continues to support mission work in the West African nation of Cameroon, where average life expectancy is low and the infant mortality rate is high.
+Fourth Presbyterian Church supports mission work in the West African nation of Cameroon, where average life expectancy is low and the infant mortality rate is high.
 Presbyterians are engaged in the efforts to tackle these problems.
-The Joining Hands against Hunger and RELUFA programs, for example, support grain banks to provide security to Cameroonian farmers while the Cameroon America AIDS Alliance (CAAA) clinic in rural Kumba tends to those who are suffering and educates people in ways to prevent disease and seek treatment.
+The Joining Hands against Hunger and RELUFA programs, for example, supported grain banks to provide security to Cameroonian farmers.
+The Cameroon America AIDS Alliance (CAAA), founded by two members of Fourth Church, cares for those who are suffering from AIDS and educates people in ways to prevent disease and seek treatment.

 Building peace, promoting reconciliation

 Fourth Church supports the peace and reconciliation efforts of 174 Trust in Belfast.
 The 174 Trust has been facing down “the Troubles” through a vigorous community development process dedicated to demonstrating Christ’s values in action.
 Based in a former Presbyterian church and led by a Presbyterian pastor, Bill Shaw, the nondenominational organization has earned the respect of local Protestants and Catholics alike.

 Both with volunteers and small funding grants, Fourth Church supports the outreach efforts of numerous organizations in Chicago.
 In 2018, the World Mission and Social Justice Committee allocated grants to organizations whose focus paralleled their own priorities for outreach and advocacy: antiviolence, poverty and hunger, and care for creation.
 The following organizations received small grants in 2020:

 For more information on mission partners at Fourth Presbyterian Church, contact Nancy Davis, Coordinator for Mission and Evangelism (312.274.3815).